natural-script/core/README.md

+# Announcement

+## Jste v0.5 Alpha is on its way with many new features and bug fixes including:

+1. Automatic spelling correction.
+2. Automatic language detection thanks to Franc JS library..
+3. Jste Command Builder which will make the community be able to translate Jste to more languages in very easy way.
+4. Storing all the commands in a Rivescript file so that anyone can access, adding or modifying them easily.
+4. Jste build script Windows compatibility.
+5. Updated web components.

 # Jste Framework

 Jste is the first JavaScript framework translated to various languages from many countries all around the world to make it easier for anyone to code and develop his/her own website or application and exploit all the latest web technologies in his/her local language he/she uses during his/her daily life without any need for coding experiences, in addition to other extra features like data saving and media moderating.